dansays/thingy/README.md

 - July
 - Someday

+Any date can be offset by appending `+4` or `-7` to the string.
+This will add 4 days, or subtract 7 days, from the parsed date.
+(It may not seem very useful, but it comes in handy when processing templates.
+Keep reading.)

 A few things to note:

 - If only a time is specified, today's date will be assumed